elsa-workflows/elsa-website/docs/upgrading/upgrading-v1.x-to-v2.0.md

 Furthermore, if that property is named `Output`, it is automatically sent as **input** into the next activity to execute.

+#### LastResult

+In V2, `context.CurrentScope.LastResult` and the `lastResult()` JS function have been removed.
+Instead, you now use the `input` JS variable to access the output of the last executed activity.

 ### Workflow Execution

 In v1, the service to execute a workflow is `IWorkflowInvoker`.